 - Students choosing this option should seek counseling from high school personnel as to which college courses will meet graduation requirements at their school. - Tuition, fees, books, and materials are paid for by the state, based on an established formula.
-Note: If a student withdraws prior to the end of the quarter, any and all fees become the responsibility of the student and the student's parent(s) or guardian(s). - Successfully completed courses under Option B receive appropriate high school credit as determined by the student's school district. - If, after high school graduation, the student under Option B attends Shawnee State University, the college credits earned here as a high school student are awarded and appear on a Shawnee State transcript. - Courses may be taken under Option B during fall, winter, and spring quarters only.
+Note: If a student withdraws prior to the end of the quarter, any and all fees become the responsibility of the student and the student's parent(s) or guardian(s). - Successfully completed courses under Option B receive appropriate high school credit as determined by the student's school district.
+The college credits earned at Shawnee State University as a high school student may be applied toward a Shawnee State degree or transferred to another university according to the transfer policies of the receiving institution. - Courses may be taken under Option B during fall, winter, and spring quarters only.
 However, students may take courses during all four quarters, including summer, under Option A.